 generateRandomSurfacePoints()

-.
-If you are interested have a look at the module Test Data Generators that generates random geometry data for software tests. - Any other filename is assumed to name a “x y z”-ASCII file.
-You can substitute your own filename here.
-Have a look at
+in the module Test Data Generators. - Any other filename names a “x y z”-ASCII file.
+You can substitute the name of your own file here.
+See

 readXYZ()